Techienaut/ansible/README.md

 # vm_create_windows2016.yml

-This script creates a Windows Server 2016 VM in Azure and configures winrm to be "ansible friendly", meaning a certificate will be created and **winrm-https** will be open.
+This script creates a template for Windows Server 2016 VM in Azure and configures winrm to be "ansible friendly", meaning a certificate will be created and **winrm-https** will be open.
 Along Windows Server, other necessary resources--such as a resource group--will be created.
 This is **idempotent code**, which means it will not re-create a resource or vm if it already exists.
 So you can add this to an already existing resource group.

 ### Instructions